acerorg/coding-challenge-devops/README.md

 ## Requirements
 Your task involves creating a local development environment using Docker.
 This development environment will be used by software developers to develop a LAMP application.
 Therefore, it should include:
 1. A **docker-compose.yaml** file which defines 1 network and 3 services:
-   * "app" - Apache + PHP
+   * "app" - Apache (or Nginx) + PHP
-   * "mysql" - MySQL
+   * "db" - A relational database, such as MySQL, MS SqlServer, etc
-   * "redis" - Redis
+   * "cache" - A memory cache service, such as Redis, Memcached, etc
-2. The **"app" Docker image** should have related PHP extension bundles built in so that the application can connect to Redis and MySQL services.
+2. The **"app" Docker image** should have related PHP extension bundles built in so that the application can connect to the relational database and memory cache services.
 3. The above Docker images can be either built from Dockerfile or pulled from Docker hubs.
 4. There should be volumes defined for each Docker image so that configuration files (such as http.conf and php.ini) and data files (such as mysql/data) can be organised outside Docker containers.
 5. A shell or Python script **server.sh (or server.py)** should be provided to: